No matter how hard we try, some food will always go to waste.

 Give it to someone else

 If you have more food than you are able to eat, give it to someone who can eat it.
-Offer your excess fruit to your neighbours, take the rest of that cake into work for your colleagues, donate items to your local food bank or list it on the Social Pantry.
+Offer your excess fruit to your neighbours, take the rest of that cake into work for your colleagues, donate items to your local food bank, drop it off to a Pataka Kai or community fruit and vegetable stand, or list it on the Social Pantry if you are based in Wellington.

 With all of the resources invested in growing, making and transporting food, the best use of it is always for it to be eaten by humans.